tresa7/fpga-music-processing/README.md

 # fpga-music-processing
 Authors: Twaha Kabika, Nisanth Mathew James
-The Authors are Postgraduate students (MSc.
+The Authors are graduate students (MSc.
 Biomedical Engineering) at Anhalt University of Applied Sciences, Germany.

 The project was implemented in Altera DE2_115 development board. softwares used: Quartus prime lite edition , eclipsec-nios2 A simple music processing project n VHDL and niosII with equaliser, volume control and LED meter functions.